 American Dance Academy opened in 1993 under the direction of Darlene-Giordano Cummings.
 The staff of American Dance Academy is made up of a wonderful group of caring people who have a genuine love for the art of dance and the children.
 Our teachers take the responsibility to insure that activities are safe and age/gender appropriate.
 Each teacher encourages a positive, supportive and respectful working atmosphere while stimulating children’s minds and physical skills.
 They encourage students to strive to meet their fullest potential and to value the art of dance.
 They are not only teachers, but positive role models, mentors and motivators.

 Miss Darlene opened the studio in 1993 after teaching elementary and junior high school for 3 years.
 She graduated from Padua Academy High School and then the University of Delaware with a degree in Education with concentrations in dance and theatre.
 She has choreographed for many Philadelphia and Delaware theatre groups as well as for various local high school marching band fronts.
 She has also worked on choreographing and directing industrial commercials.
-She now focuses the majority of her energy to American Dance Academy and teaches all levels at the studio at various times of the year, although you can find her other places too.
-Most recently, she choreographed the opening number for the Miss Delaware 2017 pageant and you can also find her on a football field as she choreographs for Salesianum High School's marching band twirlers.
+She now focuses the majority of her energy to American Dance Academy and teaches multiple levels at the studio at various times of the year, although you can find her busy at other places too.
+Most recently, she choreographed the opening number for the Miss Delaware 2017 pageant.
+She is also the choreographer for Salesianum High School's marching band twirlers.
 She attends multiple teacher training and business seminars each year and is a member of the International Dance Entrepreneurs Association.
-Her business ideas and philosophies have been used as examples in various dance teacher training manuals.
+Her business ideas, quotes, and philosophies have been used as examples in various dance teacher magazines and training manuals.

 Miss Darlene is thrilled to bring in new and innovative choreographers and master teachers to her studio, to go along with her very professional staff, and strives to provide a wonderful and supportive atmosphere at the studio.
 She is married to Dr. William Cummings, a dentist in Avondale PA, where she also does bookkeeping and assists with business marketing.
 They have 3 children of their own, two teenage daughters and a pre-teen son…by far the greatest yet most challenging accomplishment amongst them!

-Jessica Westnedge-Olinik, our Dance Company Director, began her dance training at the age of 4 in Philadelphia, Pa, and has trained in pre-professional dance companies all over the United States.
+Jessica Olinik is thrilled to begin her 14th season at American Dance Academy where she is the Artistic Dance Company Director as well as on Faculty teaching several genres.
+She began her dance journey at the age of 4 in Philadelphia, Pa, and has trained at several distinguished studios/dance companies all over the United States.
 In high school she had the honor of performing in Disney World, the 1996 Atlanta Olympics, and has won numerous national titles and awards.
-For college, Jessica attended University of North Carolina School of the Arts as a Contemporary major and University of the Arts on scholarship studied all genres of dance.
+On the college level, Mrs. Olinik attended University of North Carolina School of the Arts as a Contemporary major and University of the Arts on scholarship studied all genres of dance.
 Some of her legendary teachers include Brenda Daniels, Andre’ Tyson, Melinda Lawrence, Frank Smith, Duncan Noble, Trish Casey, Ronin Koresh, Pat Thomas, Ruth Adrian, Wayne David and Karla Wolfangle.
-Her long list of performance credits include the 76er All-Star Dance Team, cast member of the musical Grease, performed with the artist Pink, she was a principle dancer with Contempradance Theatre & Opus One and has been the director & choreographer for several prestigious pre-professional dance companies.
-For several years Jessica had the privilege in assisting Miss Lucille DiCampli of MSA Agency in NYC in several different projects.
+Some of her performance credits include the 76er All-Star Dance Team, cast member of the musical Grease, performed with the artist Pink, she was a principle dancer with Contempradance Theatre & Opus One.
+For several years Jessica had the privilege in assisting Lucille DiCampli in many different projects.
 She was chosen to be on exhibit as a Degas dancer at the Philadelphia Art Museum during the opening gala of the exhibit.
-She was also the choreographer for an indoor fancy Mummers Brigade, in Philadelphia, where her choreography was displayed on national television.

 Tori Closson is originally from Philadelphia, PA.
 She began her dance training at the early age of 5 years old and studied Ballet, Tap and Jazz for fifteen years at Florence Cowanova Studio of Dance.
 After graduating from Hampton University in 1999 receiving a BA in English Arts, Tori began dancing professionally, appearing on MTV's Global Groove.
 She continued training with Rennie Harris PureMovement, studying the elements of Hip Hop Dance: Popping, Locking, B-girl and Street.
 She has also studied ballroom and Latin dance.